TomGarden/Translate/About/CV_desktop_details_2023-07-07_en.md

 **English** : My english is not very good ,
               i am continuing learn an practice , this is my translate (en -> zh) : https://tom.gitbook.io

+## Introduce myself

+Hi/Hello , Nice to meet you .
+My name is Tom Yeo , Bachelor of Computer Science and Technology at Hebei North University .

+I hope to join you compony , do the work as Android Engineer .

+Actually , From 2014 to current time , I contuning to learn and apply Android development sills .

+I have one shcool experience and three work experience .
+You can seem them as four experience .

+**The first job** , from 2014 ~ 2017 , three years , I work for my teacher .
+The work content 2 point .
+- one , Participate in the competition
+- two , Our teacher pulls the project , we do outsourcing .
+- On the time , I learned my base skills , the base skill is Stay learning .

+**The second job** , from 2017~2018 , One year , I work for `Testin Information Technology Company` .
+- On the job , my compay focus on test application for other company .
+Include backend and frontend .
+- Our team focus on security test and research .
+- I focus on Android Security research . on the work:
+   - I learn and understand the most of existing android vulnerability .
+   - I reproduce the vulnerabilities .
+And extract the feature code .
+   - My work is the base of Android automated security test plateform .
+- Until i found that the work can't improve my skill , and can't give me more rewards .
+  I leaved it .
+I left .

+Before the Third job , i pay 6 months to develop a small game Tetris .
+It's now available on Google Play . but it's not name Tetris , I named it Lonely Square .

+**The Third Job** , from 2019 ~ 2020 , One and a half years .
+I work for `Bee Colony Technology Company` .
+- On the job , My company's Sass product focus on help middle and small school do the list
+    - manage student , teachers push every student status to our plateform , student parents get they are kids status from our plateform .
+    - also , parents enable comunicate with each other by our system .
+    - admissions , school's manager use our system get more new student .
+- On the job , I focus on Independent development The Android Client , is names full class.
+    - the FullClass app is me complete from zero to one .
+    - the dev language is kotlin .
+    - the architecture from mvc to mvp .
+- Until DiDi Global company promise me more rewards , I left .

+**The Forth Job**, from 2020~2022 , 19 month  .
+I work for `DiDi Global Information Technology Company`
+- On the job , Our Team focus on company Instant Messaging(IM) application dev and maintenance .
+- My work is development and maintenance the TODO list module That is a part of IM ,
+- Unitl I think i'm not Enough time and chance to learn C++ skills .

+I've been fascinated by C++ for a while , then I noticed your company's position